 - Get bids from multiple contractors.

-- Obtain a guarantee that radon levels will be reduced to 4.0 pCi/L or below.
+- Obtain a guarantee that radon levels will be reduced below 4.0 pCi/L.

 Installing a Mitigation System Yourself